SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

 > This chapter is mainly about:
 >
-> * THe SQLite database system and what it is
+> * The SQLite database system and what it is
 > * What salient features SQLite supports
 > * How SQLite stores tables in database files
 > * How to write, compile, and execute SQLite applications